-- Do I know what the background of Youthpass is? - → Where do the key competences for lifelong learning come from? - How much do I know about the value of Youthpass? - How can I introduce these concepts in a youth-friendly way? - → What tools can I use at different stages of the Youthpass process for this target group? - → How far am I really convinced that the Youthpass process is an empowering opportunity for young people?
+- Do I know what the background of Youthpass is? - Where do the key competences for lifelong learning come from? - How much do I know about the value of Youthpass? - How can I introduce these concepts in a youth-friendly way? - → What tools can I use at different stages of the Youthpass process for this target group? - How far am I really convinced that the Youthpass process is an empowering opportunity for young people?

-- 7) Learning interview (page 76)
+- (7) Learning interview (page 76)

-- (3) Collage your learning (page 94)
+- (Page 94)

 - Self-perception of your self-directed learning (page 118)